R290/adventofcode/README.md

-My solutions for each day of https://adventofcode.com/
+My solutions for each day of https://adventofcode.com/ 2022

-* Python 3.7.5
+* Python 3.10.8
-* conda 4.7.12